Mike Friday: Kenya (2012–13)

 Mike Friday was appointed as coach of the Kenya national rugby sevens team on 25 May 2012 by the Kenya Rugby Football Union.
 He led the Kenya 7s team to one of its best performances in Wellington New Zealand, on 2 February 2013, to the final versus England which Kenya lost 19-24 during extra time.
 Friday also led Kenya to a 5th-place finish in the 2013 London Sevens.
 Friday led the Kenyan sevens team to a series high of 99 points in the 2012–13 IRB Sevens World Series.

 Friday was reportedly fired by the Director of National Squads and Elite Performance, Philip Jalang'o, barely a day after the end of the 2012–13 season.
 This decision was however denied by the chair of the Kenya Rugby Union Mwangi Muthee, with Philip Jalang'o losing his job as a result.

-United States (2014–present)
+United States (2014–2024)

 Friday was appointed head coach of the United States national sevens team by USA Rugby CEO Nigel Melville in July 2014.
 Melville was Friday's coach when Friday played at London Wasps.
-Under Friday’s leadership, the U.S. qualified for the Olympics in 2016 and again in 2020.
+Under Friday’s leadership, the U.S. qualified for the Olympics in 2016, 2020, and 2024.

 Initially Friday concurrently retained his role as director of rugby for the England-based London Scottish professional rugby team.

 As of May 14, 2015 it was announced that Friday was leaving the London Scottish role.

+On 8 August 2024 USA Rugby announced that Friday had decided to step away as U.S.A. men's sevens coach.